Bronwyn Bishop: Early years and education

-Bronwyn Kathleen Setright was born on 19 October 1942 in North Sydney.
+Bronwyn Kathleen Setright was born on 19 October 1942 at the Mater Hospital in North Sydney.
 Her father, Thomas Francis Setright (1909–1999), was an engineer, and her mother was Kathleen Annie Congreve (1912–1986), an opera singer who worked as a dramatic soprano at the Australian Opera Company.
 As a child, Bishop was sent to singing lessons by her mother.

 Bishop was educated at Roseville Public School, completing her primary education in 1954.
-She then attended secondary school at Cremorne Girls High School.
-Bishop enrolled in law at the University of Sydney but gained her professional qualification from the Solicitors' Admission Board (now Legal Profession Admission Board).
-Bishop undertook a five-year LL.B. program at the University of Sydney.
-However, she was deemed ineligible to continue after failing a number of subjects multiple times.
+She then attended secondary school at Cremorne Girls High School, graduating in 1959.
+In 1960, Bishop enrolled in a five-year Bachelor of Laws program at the Sydney Law School, University of Sydney.
+However, she was deemed ineligible to continue her studies at the university after failing a number of subjects multiple times.
 Bishop failed a total of 11 subjects over six years.
 In her first year in 1960, she failed all four core subjects.
 In 1964, she failed four subjects again and repeated them in 1965, in which she failed three again.
 The policy of the University of Sydney at the time was that a student was required to show cause why they should be allowed to repeat a subject for a third time, and Bishop was deemed ineligible to continue.

 During her university years, Bishop was not involved in student politics but was a member of the Killara branch of the Young Liberals.
-After leaving university, Bishop used the subjects she had previous passed to apply for the Solicitors’ Admission Board and was admitted to practise law as a solicitor in 1967.

-Bishop first worked as an articled clerk and then qualified as a solicitor.
+After leaving university, Bishop used the university subjects she had passed to apply for the Solicitors’ Admission Board (now the Legal Profession Admission Board) and was admitted to practise law as a solicitor in New South Wales in 1967.
+Bishop first worked as an articled clerk and then as a solicitor from 1967.
 She played an acting role as a barrister in the 1960s Australian television program Divorce Court.